Systems with large flexible server pools: Instability of "natural" load balancing: Fluid model

+By Theorems~\ref{thmunderload,linearequation} and \ref {thmcriticalload,linearequation} we see that the local stability is determined by the stability of a linear ODE, which in turn is governed by the eigenvalues of the matrix $A_u$ or $A_c$.
 We will call matrix $A_u$ stable if all its eigenvalues have negative real part.
-We call matrix $A_c$ stable if all its eigenvalues have negative real part, except one simple eigenvalue $0$. \footnote{A matrix $A$ with all eigenvalues having negative real part is usually called {\em Hurwitz}.
+We call matrix $A_c$ stable if all its eigenvalues have negative real part, except one simple eigenvalue $0$. \footnote{A matrix $A$ with all eigenvalues having negative real part is usually called \textit{Hurwitz}.
 So, $A_u$ stability is equivalent to $A_u$ being Hurwitz; while $A_c$ stability definition is slightly different, due to $A_c$ singularity.
-A symmetric matrix $A$ is Hurwitz if and only if it is negative definite, but neither $A_u$ nor $A_c$ is, in general, symmetric.} In this terminology, {\em the local stability of the system is equivalent to the stability of the matrix $A$ in question (either $A_u$ or $A_c$)}.
+A symmetric matrix $A$ is Hurwitz if and only if it is negative definite, but neither $A_u$ nor $A_c$ is, in general, symmetric.} In this terminology, \textit{the local stability of the system is equivalent to the stability of the matrix $A$ in question} (\textit{either $A_u$ or $A_c$}).
 On the other hand, if $A$ has an eigenvalue with positive real part, the ODE has solutions diverging from equilibrium $(\psi_i^*)$ exponentially fast; if $A$ has (a pair of conjugate) pure imaginary eigenvalues, the ODE has oscillating, never converging solutions.